Kotlin/kotlinx.coroutines/docs/topics/coroutines-basics.md

 ```

 The name of `runBlocking` means that the thread that runs it (in this case &mdash; the main thread) gets _blocked_ for
-the duration of the call, until all the coroutine inside `runBlocking { ... }` complete their execution.
+the duration of the call, until all the coroutines inside `runBlocking { ... }` complete their execution.
 You will
 often see `runBlocking` used like that at the very top-level of the application and quite rarely inside the real code,
 as threads are expensive resources and blocking them is inefficient and is often not desired.